-Testosterone (T) is a hormone most commonly associated with manliness, but women's bodies also make testosterone.
+The hormone testosterone (T) is often associated with masculinity.
+However, women's bodies also make testosterone.
 Too little testosterone in men or too much in women can indicate serious health problems.
-It also can create traits that are unusual for your gender.
+It can also create traits that are considered abnormal for your biological sex.

 The testicles make testosterone in men, and the ovaries produce the hormone in women.
-Testosterone (T) is responsible for traits such a body hair, muscle mass, and strength.
-Men with low levels of testosterone might notice a reduction in these traits, while too much testosterone in females can cause them to develop these traits.
+Testosterone is responsible for traits such as body hair, muscle mass, and strength.
+Men with low levels of testosterone might notice a reduction in these traits, while too much testosterone in women can cause these traits to be more pronounced.

-You may consider a testosterone level test to determine if your testosterone levels fall within a normal range.
+You may want to take a testosterone level test if you believe your testosterone levels aren’t within a normal range.

-A normal testosterone level range for men is 300 to 1,000 nanograms per deciliter.
+A normal testosterone-level range for men is 300 to 1,000 nanograms per deciliter (ng/dL).
 For women, it’s between 15 and 70 nanograms per deciliter.